 “Joe McVicker learned from a teacher that kids usually found modeling clay too hard to manipulate.
 Discovering that the squishy cleaning product he manufactured could substitute, McVicker shipped some to the school.
 After teachers and kids raved, he offered to supply the product to all Cincinnati schools.”

 Suddenly, that wallpaper-cleaning putty had a new life.

 Who doesn’t love Silly Putty, the goofy, stretchy compound that many adults remember using to lift images off the colored comics pages in the Sunday newspaper?
 (It’s harder to do this today — many papers use soy ink, which doesn’t lift as well.)

-According to the National Toy Hall of Fame, James Wright, a chemist at General Electric, was looking for a rubber substitute during World War II when he stumbled upon the putty.
+According to The Strong National Museum of Play, James Wright, a chemist at General Electric, was looking for a rubber substitute during World War II when he stumbled upon the putty.
 Although industrialists didn’t find a wartime use for it, toy marketer Peter Hodgson later started selling it as a novelty, and the useless putty turned into good fun — and good profit, most likely.